jonovate/quizzy/Question_3/README.md

   - Accept event notifications from S3 buckets
   - Hosting functions in a pipeline during later analysis of data in lake (ie: parse metadata or indexes)

 - **Kinesis** Ingest and buffering of real-time stream data and events.
-A managed Kafka service.  **Firehose** then lets you direct data into other AWS Services.
+A managed Kafka offering.  **Firehose** then lets you direct data into other AWS Services.
   - Handling stream of data as ingress, store data in S3 for example.
   - **Kinesis Data Analytics** - Run SQL-like querying against Kinesis stream for selective analytics